DerGuru/The-Resonant/New Chapters/Part3/P3-14_The_Ritual.md

 The chamber hummed with potential.

 Dawn light filtered through high windows, painting the stone floor in shades of gold.
-Jason stood at the center, feeling the resonogram beneath his feet pulse with dormant power.
+Jason stood at the center, the resonogram beneath his feet pulsing with dormant power.
 The etched metal lines seemed to glow faintly, responding to the ambient resonance of five people gathering around it.

 Around him, his team took positions.